AndrewGordienko/Havoc-Monkey/README.md

 # Havoc Monkey

 **Havoc Monkey** is a robust network testing tool designed to simulate network disruptions and test the resilience of network infrastructure, built upon the work of [Chaos Monkey](https://github.com/Netflix/chaosmonkey) by Netflix.
 Through randomized network interface toggling, latency injection, and network surges, Havoc Monkey ensures your systems are prepared for unexpected failures.
 Designed for virtual environments like vSRX routers, it provides powerful, automated stress testing in real time.
+Additional software like `torix_simulation.py` offers a powerful tool to generate background traffic, enabling you to thoroughly test your system's performance.

 ---